VioletGo319/Cervical-Cancer-Classification-R/README.md

-## README - Prediction of Cervical Cancer Risk using Machine Learning
+## Prediction of Cervical Cancer Risk using Machine Learning

-### Task: Classification
+#### Task: Classification
-### Topic: Diagnosis using Machine Learning
+#### Topic: Diagnosis using Machine Learning
-### Language: R
+#### Language: R
 ### Project Overview
-This project by the VioletGo group aims to develop a predictive model for cervical cancer likelihood using medical and sexual history variables.
+This project, developed by the VioletGo group, focuses on harnessing machine learning to create a predictive model for cervical cancer likelihood, grounded on variables related to medical and sexual history.

 ### Objective
-Predict cervical cancer risk based on a range of medical and sexual history variables such as age, sexual partners, and diagnostic test results.
+To predict the risk of cervical cancer using variables such as age, sexual partners, and diagnostic test outcomes.

 ### Background

-Cervical cancer remains a significant global health issue.
-In 2008, 275,000 deaths were attributed to cervical cancer, with 88% in developing countries.
-Persistent infection with high-risk HPV is a primary cause.
-Early detection is crucial, especially in resource-limited areas.
-Dataset

-Contains data from 858 patients.
-36 features, including demographic, medical history, and lifestyle factors.
-4 target variables indicating cervical intraepithelial neoplasia or cervical cancer presence.
-Approach

-### Data Preprocessing

-Mean imputation for missing values in continuous variables.
-Random sampling for categorical variable imputation.
-Feature standardization.
-Risk score calculation based on four test results.
-Data split: 80% training and 20% testing.
-Exploratory Modeling

-### Used LASSO regression for feature selection.
-Baseline models: Linear Regression, Random Forest, K-NN, SVM, GBM.
-Observed class imbalance which was addressed in the subsequent steps.
-Downsampling

-### Addressed class imbalance using downsampling.
-Sensitivity analysis to test downsampling robustness.
-Final Modeling

-### Evaluated downsampling's impact on feature selection.
-Performance evaluation of the five models across various downsampling ratios.
-Evaluation

-### Metrics used: MSE, RMSE, MAE, CV_MSE, CV_RMSE, CV_MAE, and Accuracy.
-GBM outperformed other models with the highest accuracy of 0.835 on a 1:4 case-control ratio dataset.
-SVM also showed promising results with an accuracy of 0.804 on the 1:3 case-control ratio dataset.
-Linear Regression was the least effective.
-Random Forest and KNN models showed moderate performance.
-Sensitivity analysis confirmed stable performance across various case-control ratios.
-Conclusion
-The Gradient Boosting Machine model showed the best performance in predicting cervical cancer risk across different datasets.
-Future works might involve further model hyperparameter tuning, exploring additional feature engineering techniques, or exploring advanced machine learning algorithms.
+Cervical cancer stands as a prominent global health concern.
+In 2008, it was responsible for 275,000 deaths, of which 88% occurred in developing countries1.
+A primary cause is persistent infections linked to high-risk HPV2.
+Emphasizing the critical nature of early detection, particularly in areas with limited resources.
+### Dataset
+Collated data from 858 patients.
+Features: 36 in total, encompassing demographic details, medical history, and lifestyle choices.
+Target Variables: 4 in total, signaling the presence of cervical intraepithelial neoplasia or cervical cancer.
+### Approach
+#### Data Preprocessing
+Imputed mean values for absent data in continuous variables.
+Adopted random sampling for imputation in categorical variables.
+Undertook feature standardization.
+Computed risk scores rooted in four test results.
+Divided data into: 80% training and 20% for testing.
+#### Exploratory Modeling
+Employed LASSO regression to select pivotal features.
+Established baseline models, including: Linear Regression, Random Forest, K-NN, SVM, and GBM.
+Detected a skewed class distribution, prompting corrective measures in subsequent phases.
+#### Downsampling
+Rectified class imbalances via downsampling.
+Conducted sensitivity analyses to verify the resilience of downsampling.
+#### Final Modeling
+Assessed the influence of downsampling on feature choices.
+Gauged the efficacy of the five models over diverse downsampling ratios.
+### Evaluation
+Adopted Metrics: MSE, RMSE, MAE, CV_MSE, CV_RMSE, CV_MAE, and Accuracy.
+Outstanding performance by GBM with an accuracy peak at 0.835, using a 1:4 case-control dataset.
+SVM followed closely, registering an accuracy of 0.804 for a 1:3 case-control dataset.
+Linear Regression lagged behind in efficacy.
+Random Forest and KNN displayed average outcomes.
+Sensitivity tests affirmed unwavering performance across different case-control datasets.
+### Conclusion
+The Gradient Boosting Machine (GBM) model emerged as the top performer in predicting cervical cancer risks, regardless of dataset variations.
+Potential future explorations could delve into fine-tuning model parameters, exploring innovative feature engineering methods, or testing advanced machine learning algorithms.

 ### Usage

-Install required libraries and dependencies.
+Install the necessary libraries and dependencies.
-Download the dataset and place it in the specified directory.
+Fetch the dataset and place it in the appropriate directory.
-Run the preprocessing script to clean and prepare the data.
+Execute the preprocessing script for data refinement and setup.
-Execute the model script to train and evaluate the predictive model.
+Run the model script for training and evaluation purposes.
-Use the trained model to predict on new data.
+Utilize the refined model for predictions on fresh data.
-References
+### References
-[1] Statistics on Cervical Cancer, World Health Organization, 2008.
+World Health Organization's Statistics on Cervical Cancer, 2008

-[2] Role of HPV in Cervical Cancer, National Institute of Health, 2012.
+Role of HPV in Cervical Cancer by National Institute of Health, 2012
-[3] Source of the dataset used in the project.